 Patient age ranged from 41 to 84 years (mean 65 ± 13.2 years); 37 patients were males and 18 were females.
 Adenomas ranged in size between 0.5 and 30 cm (mean 2 ± 1.3 cm, whereby the largest lesion corresponded to a giant sessile, villous adenoma), including 18 tubular, 17 villous (containing a villous component > 75%), 20 mixed or tubulovillous (containing a villous component > 25%, but < 75%).
 The majority were retrieved from the left colon with only 7 cases being located in the proximal 2/3 of the transverse colon.
-The incidence of dysplastic lesions based on the Vienna classification is summarized in Table .
+The incidence of dysplastic lesions based on the Vienna classification is summarized in Table 1.
 The well established interrelations between size, histological configuration of colorectal adenomas and grade of dysplasia were reproduced by our data.
 High grade dysplasia was assigned to 33 out of 41 adenomas greater than 1 cm and 30 out of 34 containing a villous component.
 In contrast the majority of smaller (7/10) or tubular lesions (12/17) were low grade adenomas.
 (P = 0.004 and P < 0.001, respectively).
 Similarly, lesions ≥ 1 cm were more likely to contain villous features [31/41 (75.6%) vs 3/10 (30%), P = 0.007].
 Not surprisingly the 3 out of 4 high grade polyps showing evidence of submucosal invasion were villous adenomas and all 4 measured more than 1 cm.

 As shown in Figure 1A, with the exception of 3 cases (#48, 49, 52), the most intense AMACR staining was observed in areas with the highest degree of dysplasia.
 On the contrary, no significant difference in staining intensity was observed between adenomas with mild to moderate dysplasia vs adenomas with severe dysplasia (3/16 vs 6/15, P = 0.2).
 AMACR immunostaining was also found to be associated with size and configuration of adenomas.
 Adenomas with a villous component (villous or tubulovillous) were more often positive for AMACR [22/37 (59.5%) vs 7/18 (37.5%), P = 0.03] and the same applied to lesions measuring ≥ 1 cm in greatest diameter [27/45 (60%) vs 2/10 (20%), P = 0.02].
-Moreover, as shown in Table , strong expression was found in more than half of villous adenomas (11/17), but in only 1 tubular lesion (P = 0.005).
+Moreover, as shown in Table 3, strong expression was found in more than half of villous adenomas (11/17), but in only 1 tubular lesion (P = 0.005).

 When areas with different degrees of dysplasia (and, hence, putative different biologic potential) within the same lesion were separately evaluated for AMACR expression (n = 98), positive staining in intra-lesion mild, moderate or severe dysplasia-like foci was more frequently encountered in adenomas also harboring a higher grade focus, i.e. in situ, intramucosal or infiltrative carcinoma, [21/33 (63.6%) vs 9/40 (22.5%), P < 0.001], (Table 4 and Figure 1A).
 Interestingly strong AMACR expression in 9 foci with severe dysplasia and in 1 focus with mild/moderate dysplasia was restricted in adenomas exhibiting intra-lesion cytological and architectural features of a higher grade component in another field (Figure 1A, cases # 43, 47-53, 55).
 This intra-lesion heterogeneity of AMACR expression is exemplified in Figure 2.